ESutton567/pands-project/README.md

 print(iris_data.info, file=open('irisVariablesSummary.txt', 'a'))
 ~~~

-# Task 2: Save a histogram of each variable to png files
+### Task 2: Save a histogram of each variable to png files

-* This program outputs a histogram of each variable and saves it ot a png file within the same folder.
+* This program outputs a histogram of each variable and saves it ot a png file within the same folder
-* First we instruct the program to output hitograms, customising the colour and remove the grid
+* First we instruct the program to output hitograms, customising the colour and removing the gridlines
 ~~~
 iris_data.hist(color='indigo', edgecolor='black', grid=False)
 ~~~